genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Show tables

-To see a list of the available tables you can use the [`showtables`](#dbmon-commands) command.
-This will display an alphabetical list of available tables, as follows:
+To see a list of available tables use the [`showtables`](#dbmon-commands) command.
+This displays an alphabetical list of available tables, for example:

 ```javascript
 ==================================